Navigating Halloween as a Christian

 In our home, the entire month of October is dedicated to learning about the Saints who lived lives of dedication to Christ.
 We explore their stories, their struggles, and their acts of faith, ending the month with Martin Luther on the 31st.
 Torchlighters is an excellent resource for this!
 You can watch the shows and follow up with their FREE worksheets that go along with each episode.
 Check out Torchlighters here!
 It’s a way to keep our focus on God’s goodness, even while enjoying the fun parts of Halloween.
 By the time Halloween night arrives, my children have spent weeks learning that, while there is darkness in the world, they can be brave and find ways to serve God, no matter what.

-Ideas for Those Who Choose to Opt Out
+For Those Who Choose Not to Participate

 If you prefer not to engage in traditional Halloween festivities, there are still plenty of meaningful ways to make October a special time:

-• Host a “Light Night”: Consider organizing an event at your home or church with games, treats, and activities that celebrate God’s light in the world.
-This could include a movie night, a bonfire with s’mores, or even a “Saints Celebration” where you talk about the lives of those who dedicated themselves to Christ.
+- Host a “Light Night”: Consider organizing an event at your home or church with games, treats, and activities that celebrate God’s light in the world.
+Our church has a potluck and prays for each trick-or-treater as they come to the door.

-• Service Projects: Use this time to reach out to others by doing service projects as a family.
+- Service Projects: Use this time to reach out to others by doing service projects as a family.
 You might bake cookies for your neighbors, make cards for those in nursing homes, or put together care packages for people in need.

-• Celebrating Reformation Day: October 31st is also Reformation Day, a time to remember Martin Luther’s bold actions in sparking the Protestant Reformation.
+- Celebrating Reformation Day: October 31st is also Reformation Day, a time to remember Martin Luther’s bold actions in sparking the Protestant Reformation.
 It’s a great opportunity to teach children about the importance of faith and standing firm in God’s truth.

 For Those Who Choose to Participate

-• Be a Light: One of our favorite traditions is carving a pumpkin and placing a candle inside as a symbol of light in the darkness.
+- Be a Light: One of our favorite traditions is carving a pumpkin and placing a candle inside as a symbol of light in the darkness.
 It’s a visual reminder that, even though this world can be scary, we have the light of Christ with us.
 Consider using glow-in-the-dark bracelets or necklaces to remind others of God’s light shining through the darkness.

-• Acts of Kindness: Halloween can be a wonderful time to practice giving.
+- Acts of Kindness: Halloween can be a wonderful time to practice giving.
 While my kids love collecting candy, we also donate most of it.
 It’s a way to give more than we receive, which reflects God’s generosity.

-• Building Community: As Christians, we’re called to build community and fellowship, and sometimes the most effective way to do that is to meet people where they are.
+- Building Community: As Christians, we’re called to build community and fellowship, and sometimes the most effective way to do that is to meet people where they are.
 Consider taking your trick or treaters to places that may not get many visitors, such as nursing homes or care centers, to brighten someone’s day.

 Finding Freedom and Peace in Your Decision